 A career in marketing and communications in the architectural industry offered creative opportunities in writing and graphic design, but left no time for drawing and painting.
 When she retired and moved to Soldiers Grove in 2002, Liz Quebe picked up a brush for the first time in 35 years.

 Liz is a founder of the Driftless Area Art Festival and served as its co-chair through 2017.
 She is an associate member of Oil Painters of America, the American Impressionist Society, American Women Artists, and the Wisconsin Alliance of Artists and Craftspeople.
-She is represented by Outside the Lines Art Gallery in Dubuque and Galena, Plum Bottom Gallery in Egg Harbor (Door County), and VIVA Gallery in Viroqua.
+She is represented by Outside the Lines Art Gallery in Dubuque and Galena, and by Plum Bottom Gallery in Egg Harbor (Door County)

 Jerry Quebe grew up in a small farming community in North Central Iowa.
 A career in architecture gave him an eye for composition and design.
 He received his Bachelor of Architecture degree in 1965 from Iowa State University.
 He practiced architecture with major firms for 37 years, specializing in health care facilities.